OdiriTeddie/task-api-backend/README.md

 ```

 ## Validation and Error Handling

+Controllers that have been migrated to the shared response helper return errors with `success: false` and a clear `message`.
+Validation-specific details can be included in `errors`.

 Task creation is validated with Zod before controller logic runs.
 The API also returns explicit errors for cases such as: